SeanHo-TheGigabit/image-comparison-app/README.md

 Image of App start running

+## Development

+1. Create a virtual environment with `python3 -m venv venv`
+2. Activate the virtual environment with `source venv/bin/activate`
+3. Install the required packages with `pip install -r requirements.lock.txt`
+4. Run the app with `python3 app.py`

 ## Important Information

 If you change the stream dimensions or the rectangle size, you must capture a new reference image.
 Failing to do so will result in the stream comparison failing.
 This is because the reference image must match the current stream dimensions and rectangle size for accurate comparison.